|Open Mornings for August 2022 entry||

-We benefit from excellent liaison with our Beaton Road Science departments, the Infant pupils regularly participate in experiments about Ice and Fireworks with the secondary school science teachers.
+We benefit from excellent liaison with our Beaton Road Science Departments with input into lessons and visits to participate in experiments at the senior school eg Ice and Fireworks.

-Technology Clubs, held during lunch times, are offered throughout the school and give children the opportunity to develop skills, knowledge and understanding of designing and making functional products.
+Technology Clubs are offered at lunchtime and give children the opportunity to develop skills, knowledge and understanding of designing and making functional products.

 Code club develops computational thinking to solve problems.
 It runs every Wednesday lunchtime and the children learn to create games rather than just play them.

 Activities involve creating games in Scratch, solving puzzles in Logo and programming the BBC Micro Bit.
 There are many challenges in the Hour of Code website where children get the chance to explore and produce their own worlds while coding the game.

 Children get the opportunity to create websites using HTML and Mozilla Thimble and the design and create graphics, animations and movies.